What is perineoplasty?

 Perineoplasty surgery is not available on the NHS and is not covered by most private medical insurance policies.
 Patients would have to pay privately to have the procedure carried out.

 Perineoplasty prices will depend on whether the procedure is performed alone or combined with vaginoplasty or another cosmetic gynaecology procedure such as labioplasty.
-The procedure can be carried out under a local anaesthetic or general anaesthetic with prices under general anaesthetic costing more.
-See the latest prices by clicking on the link below.
+The procedure can be carried out under a local anaesthetic or general anaesthetic, with prices under general anaesthetic costing more.

 What is perineoplasty?Perineoplasty involves surgical repair of the perineal muscles and connective tissue which supports the vaginal opening.